doersino/brachiosaurus/README.md

 * points are 2-ary lists of x and y coordinates.

 If your plotter can be driven via Python and you're able to implement a function that translates this representation into whatever representation your plotter expects (see `RealPlotter.emit` and `FakePlotter.emit`), you should be golden. *(Feel free to send a pull request!)*

+## Related Work

+* Converting SVGs into the JSON format expected by this tool and the BrachioGraph software: https://github.com/Findus23/BrachioGraph-Utils
+* Raster images can be vectorized using the built-in BrachioGraph tooling, see here: https://github.com/evildmp/BrachioGraph/blob/master/linedraw.py
+* Advanced turtle drawing tool for AxiDraw plotters: https://github.com/fogleman/axi